Multi-Winner Voting with Approval Preferences: Non-Standard ABC Rules

 \begin{example} To see that SAV does not correspond to Approval Voting for $k=1$, consider

-The SAV-score of $a$ is $1$ and of $b$, $c$, $d$, and $e$ it is $\nicefrac 3 4$.
+The SAV-score of $a$ is $1$ and for $b$, $c$, $d$, and $e$ it is $\nicefrac 3 4$.
 Thus, SAV selects $\{a\}$ even though it is approved by only one voter. \end{example}

-Finally, let us note that rev-seq-PAV, introduced in \Cref{sec:seq-rules}, is also a non-standard method. \begin{example} To see that rev-seq-PAV is a non-standard method, consider, e.g.,

-In the first round, the marginal contribution of $a$ is $\nicefrac 1 2 + 4\cdot \nicefrac 1 3$; the marginal contribution from the other candidates is at least $2$.
-Thus, candidate $a$ is removed in the first round, even though it has the highest approval score. \end{example}

-\section{\ppp Basic Properties of ABC Rules}
+\chapter{Basic Properties of ABC Rules}

+\intro{In this chapter, we consider basic axiomatic properties of ABC rules.
+These properties describe the behaviour of such rules and offer insights into the nature of specific ABC rules.
+Important axiomatic properties include Pareto efficiency, committee monotonicity, candidate monotonicity, consistency as well as axioms pertaining to strategic voting.}

-In the previous section we have seen a wide array of ABC rules.
+In the previous chapter we have seen a wide array of ABC rules.
 Considering how much they differ in their definitions, it can be expected that they differ also in the properties they exhibit.
-In this section we consider basic properties of ABC rules.
-These properties describe the behavior of such rules and offer insights into the nature of specific ABC rules. \Cref{tab:axioms_summary} offers an overview of most properties discussed in this section.
+In this chapter we consider basic properties of ABC rules.
+These properties describe the behaviour of such rules and offer insights into the nature of specific ABC rules. \Cref{tab:axioms_summary} offers an overview of most properties discussed in this chapter.
+This table also includes a rough dichotomy of the rules concerning their computational complexity.
+Rules that are in~P can be computed efficiently, whereas rules that are $\np$-hard are computationally more demanding; we discuss this dichotomy and further complexity results in \Cref{sec:computational-complexity}.

 { {\multicolumn{3}{c}{\makecell{support monot.\\with / without\\add.~voters}}} }